healeycodes/pi/README.md

 The completed modules so far:

-- :evergreen_tree: live temperature/humidity collected from an AMxx compatible sensor.
+- :evergreen_tree: &nbsp; live temperature/humidity collected from an AMxx compatible sensor.
-- :printer: receive printer messages to a POS58 compatible printer.
+- :printer: &nbsp; receive printer messages to a POS58 compatible printer.
-- :satellite: view the list of visible GPS satellites from a GPS hardware module.
+- :satellite: &nbsp; view the list of visible GPS satellites from a GPS hardware module.

 ## Run

 #### Server

+Toggle server modules in `config.py`.

-Create a Heroku project.
+1. Create a Heroku project.

-Add a PostgreSQL database via the GUI.
+2. Add a PostgreSQL database via the GUI.

-Add a config var of `PW` via GUI.
+3. Add a config var of `PW` via GUI.

-Deploy from this GitHub repository.
+4. Deploy from this GitHub repository.

 That's it.
 No migrations or other setup required.